Create and Manage Tenants

 EOF -

-Create a Settings resource in the user namespace that references the Palette secret.
+Create a Settings resource in the Tenant namespace that references the Palette Secret.

 cat << EOF > settings.yaml